fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-application/create-templates.md

 are derived from.

-We will illustrate in more detail how these restrictions are applied by looking first at how to constructe the ArrivalAlert template.
+We will illustrate in more detail how these restrictions are applied by looking first at how to construct the ArrivalAlert template.
 When finished, this template should provide the following fields:

 - 1 ExampleMessage with: